-To create you own Dance playlist on Epidemic Sound, complete the following steps:
+To create your own Dance playlist on Epidemic Sound, complete the following steps:

-Step 2: Click on “Me” in the top right-hand side of the screen.
+Click on “Me” on the top right-hand side of the screen.

 - Use the search function in the top right-hand corner of the screen to search for “Dance,” “Pop Dance,” or any other variation.

 - Click the Pop, Rock, EDM, or another option under genres on the home page, then add moods that would weed out slower tracks that wouldn’t work as well.

 - Type in the names of a few of the songs on the playlist that we listed above.

 - Go to Sports on the main page and choose “Dance Workout” or any other workout playlist.